Fazal-ur-Rehman (politician, born 1953): Opposition to women-related bills

 Fazal-ur-Rehman opposed the Huqooq-e-Niswan bill in 2016 claiming that it was un-Islamic.
 Fazal-ur-Rehman also rejected the Women's Protection Bill in 2016, which protects domestic violence victims, claiming that the judicial execution of Mumtaz Qadri was wrong and declared that he was a martyr, rallying other right-wing religious parties to do the same.

 House arrest

 In October 2001, Pervez Musharraf placed Fazal-ur-Rehman under house arrest in his native village Abdul Khel for inciting the citizens of Pakistan against the armed forces of Pakistan and for trying to overthrow the government of Pakistan.

 Later in March 2002, Fazal-ur-Rehman was set free and the cases against him were withdrawn.

 Opposition to Tehreek-e-Insaf

 On numerous occasions, Rehman has displayed severe opposition to Imran Khan and his political party, the Pakistan Tehreek-e-Insaaf (PTI).
-In 2013 Fazal-ur-Rehman declared voting for the PTI as haram (religiously prohibited), asserting Khan to be supported by the West and the Jewish lobby and explicitly calling him an agent of "Americans, Jews, Ahmadis and a person of ill character".
+In 2013 Fazal-ur-Rehman declared voting for the PTI as haram (religiously prohibited), asserting Khan to be supported by the Western world and the Jewish lobby and explicitly calling him an agent of "Americans, Jews, Ahmadis and a person of ill character".